Suspicions of Using Somyeon Noodles Instead of Kadaif, the Original Ingredient

 Criticism Spreads: "Disclosure Is Necessary When Substitute Ingredients Are Used"

-Recently, controversy has arisen over the popular dessert "Dubai Chewy Cookie" as some consumers have raised suspicions that certain stores are using somyeon noodles instead of kadaif, the ingredient widely known to be used in the product.
-Consumer reviews have spread rapidly online, leading to criticism regarding product quality and disclosure of ingredients.
+Controversy has arisen over the popular dessert "Dubai Chewy Cookie," with some consumers suspecting that certain stores may be using somyeon noodles instead of kadaif, the ingredient known to be used in the original recipe.
+As consumer reviews have rapidly spread online, concerns have been raised regarding product quality and proper disclosure of ingredients.

 The appearance of Dubai chewy cookies, presumed to be made with somyeon noodles, which are currently controversial online.
 X

-The controversy began on January 11, when a consumer posted a review on a delivery app and shared a post on an online community.
-The consumer uploaded a cross-sectional photo of the "Dubai Chewy Cookie" ordered from a specific store, along with a post titled, "Why did you put somyeon noodles in a cookie that costs 9,500 won?"
-The post was shared via social networking services (SNS) and surpassed 1.06 million views within a single day.
+The controversy began on January 11, when a consumer posted a review on a delivery application and shared a post in an online community.
+The consumer uploaded a cross-sectional photo of the "Dubai Chewy Cookie" ordered from a particular store, with the post titled, "Why did you put somyeon noodles in a cookie that costs 9,500 won?"
+The post was shared via social media and surpassed 1.06 million views in just one day.

 The Dubai Chewy Cookie is a dessert that originated in Korea, inspired by the "Dubai Chocolate" trend of 2024.
-The typical method involves mixing kadaif (thin Middle Eastern noodles), the core ingredient of Dubai Chocolate, with pistachio cream to make the filling, then wrapping it in a cocoa-powdered marshmallow and shaping it into a ball.
+The typical method involves mixing kadaif (a thin Middle Eastern noodle) with pistachio cream to create the filling, then wrapping it in a cocoa powder-coated marshmallow to form a round shape.

-The problem was that the product the consumer received looked very different from a typical Dubai Chewy Cookie.
-Based on the photos, the reviewer claimed, "Instead of kadaif, there was an ingredient that looked like somyeon noodles."
-The reviewer also stated, "There was no mention of somyeon noodles in the product description or list of ingredients," and added, "Even just by looking at it, it had the appearance of somyeon noodles and could hardly be considered kadaif."
+The issue is that the product the consumer received looked significantly different from the typical Dubai Chewy Cookie.
+Based on the photo, the reviewer claimed, "Instead of kadaif, it contained an ingredient that looked like somyeon noodles."
+The consumer stated, "There was no mention of somyeon noodles in the product description or ingredient list," adding, "Just by looking at it, it was clearly somyeon, and it was difficult to believe it was kadaif."

-However, the seller reportedly responded with a brief reply unrelated to the review itself, saying only, "Thank you for leaving a nice review."
+However, the seller reportedly responded with a brief reply unrelated to the review, simply stating, "Thank you for leaving a nice review."

-Afterward, similar criticisms appeared in reviews from other consumers who claimed to have purchased from the same store.
-These reviews included comments such as, "It was hard to detect the unique texture or flavor of kadaif," and "The presence of marshmallow or pistachio cream was weak."
+Other consumers who claimed to have purchased from the same store posted similar reviews.
+These reviews included comments such as, "It was difficult to experience the unique texture or flavor of kadaif," and "The presence of marshmallow or pistachio cream was weak."

-Along with the quality controversy, complaints about the price were also raised.
-Consumers responded that "the quality does not meet expectations for a price over 9,000 won."
+Alongside the quality controversy, complaints about the price were also raised.
+Consumers responded, "The quality does not meet expectations for a price exceeding 9,000 won."

 Netizens who saw the post pointed out the obligation to disclose, saying, "If substitute ingredients were used, this should have been clearly stated in the product name or description."
-Some also argued, "If the ingredients have changed, the price should be adjusted accordingly."
+Some also commented, "If the ingredients have changed, the price should be adjusted as well."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.